BYU Cougars: Men's rugby

 Founded in 1965, the BYU men's rugby team plays in the Rocky Mountain Conference of Division 1-A Rugby.
 BYU has been led by head coach Steve St. Pierre since 2018, and normally plays its home games at South Field.
 Several BYU players have gone on to play for the U.S. national team.

 BYU has been a major force in American college rugby.
 BYU reached the USA Rugby national championship match in 7 consecutive years from 2006 to 2012.
 BYU rugby won its first national championship in 2009 by defeating the University of California, Berkeley, and again won the national championship in 2012.

 The following season, several of the top college rugby teams withdrew from the USA Rugby D1A competition and organized their own championship called the Varsity Cup, which many view as equivalent to a national championship.
 In 2013, BYU had an undefeated season, won the Varsity Cup by beating Cal in the final, and finished the season ranked the #1 team in college rugby.
 BYU Rugby made it to the quarter-finals in the 2019 season, losing to Saint Mary's.

 Women's rugby

 As of October 8, 2015, Brigham Young University is adding two new women's teams to its extramural sports programs, which currently includes five teams.
 The two new sports are women's rugby and women's lacrosse.

 The current program includes men's lacrosse, men's rugby, men's soccer and men's and women's racquetball.
 The extramural program falls under the direction of Student Life at BYU.
 Teams in this program compete outside the university.

 Men's soccer

 The BYU Cougars men's soccer team is a college soccer club.
 The team plays its home games at The Stadium at South Field on the campus of Brigham Young University, where they have played since 2003.
-The men's soccer club has won eight NIRSA National Championships in 1996, 1997, 1998, 1999, 2001, 2017, 2019, 2021.
+The men's soccer club has won ten NIRSA National Championships in 1996, 1997, 1998, 1999, 2001, 2017, 2019, 2021, 2022, 2023.